alialeizavieh/MySqlDataAnalytics/README.md

 #3.
 Compare the EDA performance between sql queries and python or R EDA syntaxes ?

-e.g in the orders table from this project if you run below query it almost takes 25 min to see the result. but in python or r it is like a seconds :
+e.g in the orders table from this project if you run below query it almost takes 1 min to see the result. but in python or r it is like 25 seconds :

 sql query :